GLOBAL MARKETS-Asian shares slip from all-time highs; oil falls on virus case surge | Business

 GLOBAL MARKETS-Asian shares slip from all-time highs; oil falls on virus case surge

+The move comes as President Donald Trump's administration keeps up pressure on Beijing in his final weeks in office.
+"One thing that the market has been concerned about is that on his 'Out of office' Trump would look for some retribution on China.
+So this news speaks to that fear," said Kyle Rodda, market strategist at IG Markets in Melbourne.
+"At the end of the day, the market knows he only has six weeks left.
+The broader focus is still on vaccine roll-outs and U.S. fiscal stimulus."

-Asian markets had initially started the week on a positive note on hopes of a faster global recovery as coronavirus vaccines get rolled out, starting this week in Britain.
+Asian markets had initially started higher on hopes of a faster global recovery as coronavirus vaccines get rolled out, starting this week in Britain.
 U.S. authorities will also this week discuss the programme before the expected first round of vaccinations this month.

 Hopes the vaccines will help curb the pandemic which has so far killed more than 1.5 million people globally sent shares soaring in recent weeks.
 On Wall Street, stock indexes reached fresh all-time highs on Friday with the Dow rising 0.8%, the S&P 500 gaining 0.9% and the Nasdaq adding 0.7%.